ryusei-hayashi/test-repo/README.md

 Compute the center q of the scene of output music.

 #### Output Music
-Move the coordinate z in the vector q - p direction.
-Retrieve music near the moved coordinate z.
+Move the coordinate z in the vector q - p direction and retrieve music near the moved coordinate z.

 ## Package
 * [ffmpeg](https://ffmpeg.org)